-Nobody knows more about these classic eateries than Richard Gutman, curator of the Culinary Arts Museum at Johnson & Wales University in Providence, RI, and author of three books on the history of diners.
+Nobody is more qualified to choose the best diners in New England than Richard Gutman, curator of the Culinary Arts Museum at Johnson & Wales University in Providence, RI, and author of three books on the history of diners.
 When we asked him to name the venues he thinks are the best diners in New England, he groaned, “There are more than 300 diners just in Massachusetts!”
 Still, he agreed to confide all five of his top picks, with a little lore about each of them.

 674 Broadway St

 1953 Jerry O’Mahoney diner – this stainless-steel classic was profiled on the Food Network hit “Diners, Drive-ins and Dives.”
 It serves generous portions—Kelly’s Super, for example: two eggs, choice of meat, home fries, two huge pancakes, and toast.